-Fort Ross State Historic Park will be open every day starting April 1st.
-Until then we are open Friday through Monday 10:00 am to 4:30 pm, closed Tuesdays, Wednesdays, and Thursdays.
+Fort Ross State Historic Park is OPEN every day from 10 am to 4:30 pm.
 The park grounds are open from sunrise to sunset.
 Call House Museum tours are on the first weekend of each month from 1 pm to 4 pm.
-The Reef campground is closed.
+The Reef campground is closed for repairs until further notice.
 Please call 707/847-3437 for updates.
-Please note the change of date: The Relief Printing Workshop is now on Sunday, May 27th.

 Environmental Living Program